 Any complaint about our services or about the conduct of any person you have been working with at the FDR Centre will be directed to our Complaints’ Investigator, who will notify you once the complaint has been received.
 Our Complaints’ Investigator will then consider your complaint, which may involve seeking further information from you, obtaining a waiver of confidentiality from your (which may include the consent of any other party to the proceedings being complaint about), making enquiries of the person concerned and making enquiries or consulting with any other relevant person.

-Your complaint will be directed to our Complaints Investigator, who will notify you once the complaint has been received.
-Our Investigator will then consider your complaint and consult with the appropriate people.
-You should receive an outcome for your complaint within 10 working days, and our investigator will advise you if more time is needed to assess the issue.
-Please note that where a complaint relates to a case that is still in process, the investigation may be postponed until after the case has been concluded to ensure the independence of the dispute resolution process.
+You should expect to receive an outcome for your complaint within 15 working days, and our Complaint’s Investigator will advise you if more time is needed to assess the issue.
+Please note that where a complaint relates to a case that is still in progress, the investigation may be postponed until after the case has been concluded to ensure the independence of the dispute resolution process.

 If you have any questions about the complaints process, or about your rights as a consumer, please refer to the Frequently Asked Questions below, to our Customer Service Charter, or email us at email@example.com.